If you would like to participate please contact us. Donations to the general fund to support those who cannot afford the cost of the test are welcome.

 Related Hawgoods will have marker values match.
 Where there is a mismatch but where that some mismatch occurs in more than one person, this usually represents a new branch of the family tree.
 It is possibly but very unlikely that the same mutation will occur by chance in unrelated branches, except with the very fast mutating markers such as DYS724a and DYS724b whose mutation rates are up to 10 times faster than the normal mutation speed of most other markers.

 The diagram below shows where and which mutations occurred (purple ovals).
-The pink boxes show the number of generations between various ancestors.
 The dotted lines show links derived from the DNA results, with the unbroken lines showing known links.
 The test results have enabled us to connect three broken branches into the main family tree.

 Most markers (or locations) of those tested are exactly the same - for example looking at the detailed results, the first marker is DYS19, and all those tested have a result of 15 repeats.
 The same applies to the next 18 markers.
 DYS449 is the first variation and this is seen in Ma and Mi who are known third cousins, and who had not been previously linked into the main tree due to a lack of paper trail prior to 1800.
 Because of the common ancestry of Ma and Mi, we know that this mutation occurred in 1842 or earlier.